 3.0 Units.
 3 lecture and 1 lab hrs/wk.
-Prerequisite: ENGL 92 or 93 or ESL 83 or English Placement Test or equivalent.
+Prerequisite: ENGL 92 or 93 or ESL 83 or HUM 101 or English Placement Test or equivalent.

 This course prepares students for success in college-level reading and writing tasks.
 Students practice reading, writing, and critical thinking to improve reading comprehension and to develop skills for effective academic writing.
 The focus is on writing fluently, using effective organizational structures, and developing ideas with support, using the conventions of standard written English.
 Assignments explore the connections among readings, personal experiences, observations, and class discussions.
-Requires one hour weekly of guided practice in the Writing Center.
+Requires one hour weekly of guided practice in the English Skills Lab.